African Things To Do

 Juba

-The capital on the White Nile—city life, local markets, riverside views, and a starting point for most routes.
+The capital on the White Nile—markets, riverside moments, daily culture, and the starting point for most routes.

 CityGatewayCulture